wandyezj/wandyezj.github.io/docs/_drafts/codeday-labs.md

     - students role

 - Explain how you are going to run the project
+- Expectation that things will be ambiguous at times

 ### Contacts

-Make sure everyone has access to everyones contact information.
+Make sure everyone has access to everyone's contact information.

 - name
 - GitHub Alias